 Matthew was the favorite gospel of the early church.
 In the early manuscripts of the new Testament, the order of the books often varied, but Matthew was always the first gospel.
 It is the gospel most-quoted by the early Church fathers.

-We studied Matthew in a 12 part series from November 20, 2005 to April 9, 2006, using as our primary references Reading Matthew.
+We studied Matthew in a 12 part series, using as our primary references Reading Matthew.
 A Literary and Theological Commentary (Reading the New Testament Commentary Series), by David E. Garland, professor of Christian Scriptures at George W. Truett Theological Seminary, Baylor University, and The Gospel of Matthew (Interpreting Biblical Texts Series), by Donald Senior, professor of New Testament Studies at Catholic Theological Union in Chicago.

 Presentations were by David Monyak.